 Fellowships typically cover the cost of tuition and offer a stipend in return for work like research studies, peer tutoring and student teaching.
 Some fellowships even offer housing stipends.

-Fellowships are usually offered by specific departments within the college or university.
+Specific departments within the college or university may offer fellowships.
 For example, if you’re getting a graduate degree in English, you will complete your fellowship in the English department.

 4. Get aid from an employer